Sharma-Amol/Root_Directory/README.md

 * DBSCAN
 * Principal Component Analysis

-I also have a keen interest in Indian Financial System and hold certification in Securities Markets (NISM Series-XII) and Equity Derivatives (NISM Series-VIII) from National Institute of Securities Markets.
+I also have a keen interest in Indian Financial System and hold certification from National Institute of Securities Markets in<br />
+Securities Markets (NISM Series-XII)<br />
+Equity Derivatives (NISM Series-VIII)

 My CV in pdf.